tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 The booming echo of **NEZKVHANYTIKLYTIC** filled every part of my mind with words I would never forget.

-From its mouth, the Before finally spoke, quietly, serenely:
+From its mouth, The Before finally spoke, quietly, serenely, the picture of comfort:

 **“I trust you.
 We are one.**